CraftingStore/craftingstore-docs/docs/payment-gateways/custom-payment-method-gateway.md

 hash_hmac('sha256', $rawRequestContent, 'secretKey');
 ```

-If you do not receive a valid signature (it does not exist, or is not valid), you'll need to respond with the following JSON body or return a "400 - bad request" status code.
+If you do not receive a valid signature (it does not exist, or is not valid), you'll need to respond with the following JSON body and return a "400 - bad request" status code.

 ```
 {